robocupathomeedu/rc-home-edu-learn-matlab/Tasks/speechperson_sample_turtlebot_guide.md

 In the Vision/person_recognition folder, run the setupAgeDetector function to download and set up the network.

+On the TurtleBot, you will need to install openssh-server package to run speech with the current implementation.

 ##BRINGUP ON TURTLEBOT

 Start the TurtleBot minimal node